Have you tried to change your WordPress username? Many people see the username field greyed out and think that it’s impossible, but it’s actually not!

 If you want one of the easiest ways to change your username is WordPress, just delete your current username and create a new one.

 This is a great workaround to WordPress blocking you from changing your username, and it’s easy to do.

-First, create a new WordPress user that is set as an administrator.
+First, create a new WordPress user that has the role of administrator.